-Within the period between 28 November and 4 December 2020, in the territory of the Republic, no injured and dead people among the civilian population were fixed.
+Within the period between 31 October and 6 November 2020, in the territory of the Republic, no injured and dead people among the civilian population were fixed.

-Within the period between 1 January and 4 December 2020, in the territory of the Donetsk People’s Republic, 105 persons sustained injuries and traumas of varying severities as a result of armed aggression by Ukraine: 70 servicemen of the Republic and 35 civilians (including 6 children and 11 women).
+Within the period between 1 January and 6 November 2020, in the territory of the Donetsk People’s Republic, 31 civilians (including 6 children and 11 women) sustained injuries and traumas of varying severities as a result of armed aggression by Ukraine.

-Within the period between 1 January and 3 December 2020, in the territory of the DPR, 45 servicemen of the Republic and 5 civilians died as a result of armed aggression by Ukraine.
+Within the period between 1 January and 6 November 2020, in the territory of the DPR, 5 civilians died as a result of armed aggression by Ukraine.